dswatson/PCC/Scripts/Hs_Tumour.md

 dds <- DESeq(dds)
 ```

-We modify the outputs to standardise the data frame for downstream visualisations and add the relevant annotations.
+We modify the default results output to standardise the data frame for downstream visualisations and add the relevant annotations.

 ``` r
 top_genes <- as.data.frame(results(dds, filterfun = ihw, alpha = 0.05,